onap/archived-vid/features.properties.md

 * FLAG_MORE_AUDIT_INFO_LINK_ON_AUDIT_INFO
   On the "audit info" modal (available on Instantiation Status page), shows a link navigating to the read-only RETRY page with more audit info.

-*FLAG_2006_USER_PERMISSIONS_BY_OWNING_ENTITY
-  When flag is true the user will be provided with edit permissions by owning entity id even the user have no permission by Subscriber, when the flag is false the user provided with edit permission by Subscriber.